-WSLL recognizes four types of volunteers who direct baseball activities on a team ("Baseball Volunteers") - the Manager, two Coaches of Record (aka Assistant Coaches), and an unlimited number, but usually one to three regular Practice Coaches.
-The first three are considered coaches for all purposes.
-The fourth is not considered a coach for any purpose but is still subject to the Little League Volunteer Background Investigation rule, where applicable.
+WSLL recognizes three types of volunteers who direct baseball activities on a team ("Baseball Volunteers") - the Manager, two Coaches of Record (aka Assistant Coaches), and an unlimited number, but usually one to three regular Practice Coaches.
+Managers and Coaches of Record are considered coaches for all purposes.
+Practice Coaches are not considered a coach for any purpose but are still subject to the Little League Volunteer Background Investigation rule, where applicable.